logosteach/computer-science-1-pubfunnels/unit_001/windows-start-idle-shell.md

----
-title: How to Start the IDLE Shell on Windows 10 & 11
-author: Your Instructor
-date: November 2025
----

 # **How to Start the IDLE Shell on Windows 10 & 11**

 > **IDLE** is Python’s built-in code editor and interactive shell — perfect for testing code quickly!